 Marian D. Clifton

-Professor Clifton is a graduate of Old Dominion University with a Bachelor of Science degree in Sociology/Criminal Justice, Hampton University, Master of Arts degree in Counseling and has completed credits in the American Studies doctorate program at the College of William and Mary.
-Professor Clifton is a doctoral candidate at Trevecca Nazarene University, and has completed the Harvard University School of Divinity Leadership Institute.
+A lover of poetry, Professor Clifton has shared her work on national platforms.
+Her academic journey includes earning a Bachelor of Science in Sociology/Criminal Justice from Old Dominion University and a Master of Arts in Counseling from Hampton University.
+She has also completed coursework in the American Studies doctorate program at the College of William and Mary and is currently a doctoral candidate at Trevecca Nazarene University.
+Additionally, she has completed the Harvard University School of Divinity Leadership Institute.

 Skip to content